 Here is what Wilcox said.
 “Christ’s arrangement with us is similar to a mom providing music lessons for her child.
 Mom pays the piano teacher.
 Because Mom pays the debt in full, she can turn to her child and ask for something.
 What is it?
 Practice!
 Does the child’s practice pay the piano teacher?
 No. Does the child’s practice repay Mom for paying the piano teacher?
 No. Practicing is how the child shows appreciation for Mom’s incredible gift.
 It is how he takes advantage of the amazing opportunity Mom is giving him to live his life at a higher level.
 Mom’s joy is found not in getting repaid but in seeing her gift used—seeing her child improve.
-And so she continues to call for practice, practice, practice” (my emphasis).
+And so she continues to call for practice, practice, practice” (emphasis added).

 The sentence in italics is key to understanding Wilcox’s point; something, however, many Christians fail to see because it is worded so subtly.
 The higher level of life he refers to is living in God’s presence in the celestial kingdom.
 Mormonism teaches that Christ’s atonement enabled everybody to return to God’s presence to be judged.
-But living with God for all eternity depends on what a person does.
-Wilcox states this earlier in his talk.
+Living with God for all eternity, however, depends on what a person does.
+Wilcox states this earlier in his original talk.
 “We will all be resurrected.
 We will all go back to God’s presence to be judged.
 What is left to be determined by our obedience is how comfortable we plan to be in God’s presence and what degree of glory we plan on receiving.”

-This holds true even when we don’t “practice”.
+This holds true even when we don’t “practice.”
 Our sins don’t nullify our wonderful status.
 Only unbelief does that.